bitnami/charts/bitnami/harbor/README.md

 For example, the following changes have been introduced:

 - Possibility to pull all the required images from a private registry through the  Global Docker image parameters.
-- Redis&trade; and PostgreSQL are managed as chart dependencies.
+- Redis&reg; and PostgreSQL are managed as chart dependencies.
 - Liveness and Readiness probes for all deployments are exposed to the values.yaml.
 - Uses new Helm chart labels formatting.
 - Uses Bitnami container images: